 5. Open a Business Bank Account

-There’s more than just getting a business credit card to consider.
-For example, some states require the money from lease agreements is kept separate from security deposits.
+For instance, some states require funds from lease agreements to be is kept separate from security deposits, necessitating careful financial management.

 6. Make Sure You Have the Licenses and Permits Required in Your State

 Property owners expect the professionals managing their real estate properties to hold the necessary licenses and permits.
 Compliance with these legal requirements is key to building trust with your clients.

 In this context, having a real estate license, although not always necessary, can be an added advantage.

 Property Management License: This is a requirement for some boards.
 You’ll need to pass a property manager license exam.
 Real estate investors favour these.

 Real Estate Brokers License: This is a common requirement.
 The exam usually contains both property management and other questions.
 Here’s some easy steps to get a real estate broker’s license.

 Leasing Agent License: Some states require these that specifically focus on activities in a defined real estate market.